BMCDad/orbiter-sr71r/SR71R/ReadMe.txt

 	* 5/5/2024 - Abandoning normals for now.
 Getting Blender to bake those correctly is rather complicated, especially since we want to use a gray scale texture.
 It may be easier to have a high-poly model, but not now.
 	* 5/16/2024 - Top body texturing done.
 Bottom should go quicker.

+Redo: (Aug, 2025)
+: Panel issues (10/5/2025):
+    * RCS level will be removed
+    * A/P ** All AP will be differed **
+    * Shutter will be removed
+    * Dock light will be removed
+    * 10/5/2025 - HUD buttons working.
+VC hud working.
+    - ACC gauge
+    - Attitude indicator
+    - Fuel Flow gauge
+    - Clock buttons not working
+    - Retro doors switch not working
+    - Status display for all components